ledhcg/rikedu-api/README.md

-## How to Install and Run the project
+## How to Install and Run the project on Docker

 1. Clone the repo
     ```sh